refinery/refinerycms/doc/guides/6 - Updating Refinery/2 - Upgrading to Edge.md

 Upgrading to Edge
 -----------------

-If you’re an experienced Refinery developer you might want to live on the edge.
+If you're an experienced Refinery developer you might want to live on the edge.
 This guide will show you how to:

 -   Keep your existing Refinery installation on the edge version